jeremyjackson89/jeremyjackson89/README.md

 ### About Me

-I make games at [Plato](https://platoapp.com/), a game and messaging app.
+I'm a game developer and software engineer from Kentucky.

-I've also [made and released games](https://jeremytjackson.com/#projects) with people from all around the world via [HomeTeam GameDev](https://hometeamgamedev.com/).
+I've [made and released games](https://jeremytjackson.com/#projects) with people from all around the world via [HomeTeam GameDev](https://hometeamgamedev.com/).

 ### Likes

 Exercising, playing games, reading, guitar, language learning, problem solving, programmimg, and making games.

-### Favorite Games (in no particular order)

-Final Fantasy VII, Metal Gear Solid 3, Red Dead Redemption, Zelda: Breath of the Wild, Grand Theft Auto: San Andreas, FTL: Faster Than Light, Pokémon Red/Blue, Chrono Trigger, Legend of Legaia, Zone of the Enders, Alan Wake, Slay the Spire.

 ### Open Source Games I've Worked On